-- 1. Completion of 32 hours including 8 hours of foundations coursework: - a.
-2 hours.
+- Completion of 32 hours including 8 hours of foundations coursework: - Two hours.
 One course from the psychological foundations of learning area: EPSY 400, 401, or 402.
-Students in master's certification programs may also take EPSY 485 to meet this requirement. - b.
-2 hours.
+Students in master's licensure programs may also take EPSY 485 to meet this requirement. - One track of the following three options:

+- 1. Two hours.
 One course from the psychological foundations of personality and development area: EPSY 405 or 406.
-Students in master's certification programs may also take EPSY 430 to meet this requirement.

-OR Students planning to work with adults may take EPSY 407 for 4 hours to meet both of the above EPSY foundations requirements.

-OR Four hours of EPSY 400, 401, 402, 404, 405, 406, or 408 meets both foundational requirements for EPSY.

-- c.
-2 hours.
-One course from the social foundations requirements: EPS 400, 402, 403, 404, 420, 421, 423, 424, and 426. - d.
-2 hours.
+Students in master's licensure programs may also take EPSY 430 to meet this requirement. - 2.
+Students planning to work with adults may take EPSY 407 for four hours to meet both of the above EPSY foundations requirements. - 3.
+Four hours of EPSY 400, 401, 402, 404, 405, 406, or 408 meets both foundational requirements for EPSY. - Two hours.
+One course from the social foundations requirements: EPS 400, 402, 403, 404, 420, 421, 423, 424, and 426. - Two hours.
 A second course from the philosophical foundations area: EPS 401, 410, 411, 412, 413, and 414.

-Approval must be given to allow a 4-hour course to fulfill two requirements.
+Approval must be given to allow a four-hour course to fulfill two requirements.
 Contact the Academic and Instructional Services Office for details.
 Off-campus and online programs may have different foundations requirements.
 See the appropriate Program of Study for more information.

-- 2. Twelve hours of 500-level courses in education (599 thesis research credit not included). - 3.
-Twelve hours of additional 400- or 500-level courses selected by the student in consultation with an academic adviser.
-(Note: 595 independent study and 599 thesis research credits can be applied up to a maximum amount of 8 hours each.
-A minimum of 2 hours of thesis credit is required.)
+- Twelve hours of 500-level courses in education (599 thesis research credit not included). - Twelve hours of additional 400- or 500-level courses selected by the student in consultation with an academic adviser.
+(Note: 595 independent study and 599 thesis research credits can be applied up to a maximum amount of eight hours each.
+A minimum of two hours of thesis credit is required.)